CU-SRL/docs/src/avionics/avionics_testrocket/testingprocessdocumentation.md

 ## List of Tests To Perform For

-- ESD Tests (want to start off by shocking a board that only has 1 cheap component soldered onto it (hopefully the most sensitive device to voltage), no need to shock a fully populated board)
+- RF Signal Integrity
 - Accelerometer Drift (as we integrate to get our position)
 - GPS functionality
 - Pressure readings
 - Data logging capabilities
 - Chute deployment tests
 - Physical shock/vibration

-## Testing ESD
+- ESD Tests (want to start off by shocking a board that only has 1 cheap component soldered onto it (hopefully the most sensitive device to voltage), no need to shock a fully populated board)